A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 In order ot get customer feedback, e-commerce companies usually let customers write a review and leave a score of their order experiance.
 The review score can then effortlessly be used as a way to measure customer satisfaction.
 A few questions were created in order to achive our goal and be more focus on the type of data needed to be analyze.
 The main qustion was: **Do delivery delays lead to lower customer review scores?**.
 To help support and answer this question, 3 more questions were made.
-1. Are late deliveries statistically associated with worse reviews?
+1. Are slower deliveries statistically associated with worse reviews?
 2. What factors predict long delivery times?
 3. Do higher-priced orders get better reviews?